 When appealing a citation, the appellant should remember that they are responsible for exercising prudent judgment when using their motor and non-motorized vehicles on University owned or controlled parking lots, streets or property, or when loaning their vehicles to others.
 Everyone is held accountable for observing and heeding street signs and markings while driving and parking.
 Therefore, appellants should carefully consider the basis for appealing a citation.

 The following are provided as example rationale that is not acceptable grounds for appeal:

 • Lack of knowledge of the regulations, i.e. new to campus, have not reviewed the regulations etc.

 • Late to class or appointment.

 • Disagreement with or inability to pay the amount of the fine.

 Serious and/or aggravated circumstances involving violations of these policies may be referred to the Dean of Students, Director of Personnel Services or the Office of the Provost, depending if the violator is a student, staff member or faculty member.
 Investigation and disciplinary action taken for these referrals will be handled in accordance with the respective provisions and policies of each individual department.

-Step 1: You must complete the Appeals Form and attach the citation or a copy of the citation that you are appealing.
-The completed Appeals Form must be received at the Department of Campus Security within ten (10) business days from the date of the citation.
+Step 1: You must complete the Appeals Form located on My Parking Account.
+The Appeals Form must be completed within ten (10) business days from the date of the citation.
 (Only one appeal per citation is allowed.)